elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Arrow functions have no "this," which means that whenever we use "this" in an arrow function, it starts looking up the scope to find the value of "this".
-During lookup, it finds that the object does not have a "this" of its own as it goes up the global scope and bound the value of this with the global scope, where it does not find anything and returns undefined.</div><br />
+  <div><strong>Interview Response:</strong> Arrow functions don't have their own "this" value.
+Instead, they inherit "this" from their surrounding scope.
+This makes handling context easier, as it avoids unexpected behavior related to "this".</div><br />
-  <div><strong>Technical Response:</strong> Unlike regular functions, Arrow functions do not have a this of their own; only regular functions and global scope have this of their own.
-Whenever "this" gets referenced in an arrow function, it begins by going up the scope to locate " this " value.
-Suppose the object does not have a "this" during the lookup.
-It goes up the global scope and binds the value of "this" to the global scope where nothing gets found.
+  <div><strong>Technical Response:</strong> Arrow functions have no "this," which means that whenever we use "this" in an arrow function, it starts looking up the scope to find the value of "this".
+During lookup, it finds that the object does not have a "this" of its own as it goes up the global scope and bound the value of this with the global scope, where it does not find anything and returns undefined.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />